champalalsuthar/MERN-task-manager-main/README.md

-# MERN Task Manager
+# MERN Task Management Application

-A MERN application for task-management.
+A MERN application for task management.

 ## Table of Contents